maxlid3/kauma-testing-framework/README.md

                         Filter: Include all testcases which start with <arguments>.
 (Useable with --exclude) -e, --exclude [text ...]
                         Filter: Exclude all testcases which start with <arguments>.
-(Useable with --include)
+(Useable with --include) -pl, --print_log [<name>.log]
+                        Print a log of the cases.
+Leave empty for default name 'kauma.log' or enter name.
 ```

 ## Adding own testcases